uzyovoys/zenbot/_pages/botscript/context.md

 {% include note.html text="You can think about a context as a \"hole\" where the user’s input text falls.
 It falls through all inputs inside the context until a pattern in one of the inputs matches this text.
-Then one of the nested contexts extends the root context and next the user’s input will fall through it." %}
+Then one of the nested contexts extends the root context and then the user’s input will fall through it." %}

-**What if none of the inputs contains appropriate pattern that would match the user’s text?**
+**And what if none of the inputs contains appropriate pattern that would match the user’s text?**
 In such case an empty response will be returned.

 ### Context Extending